 Nylon rugs are:

-- Strong and resilient.
+- Strong and resilient

-- Ideal for high-traffic areas and placement under heavy furniture.
+- Ideal for high-traffic areas and placement under heavy furniture

-- Perfect for concealing and resisting stains and soil.
+- Perfect for concealing and resisting stains and soil

-- Available in many colors.
+- Available in many colors

 Polyester rugs are:

-- Perfect for retaining color clarity.
+- Perfect for retaining color clarity

-- Easy to clean.
+- Easy to clean

-- Ideal when a plush feel is desired.
+- Ideal when a plush feel is desired

-- Great for living areas.
+- Great for living areas

 Polypropylene rugs are:

-- Easy to clean.
+- Easy to clean

-- Moisture and mildew resistent.
+- Moisture and mildew resistant

-- Best for low-traffic areas.
+- Best for low-traffic areas

-- Good for outdoor use.
+- Good for outdoor use

 Rug Sizes